 This marriage was a death-blow to the image I had set up of myself, so it was a tough summer leading up to it.
 Most of my Christian past did not take kindly to this marriage, and there was a lot of rejection.
 I get it.
 They thought I was making a huge mistake, and really, I know it isn’t the biblical thing to do.
 But I also watch so many people throughout the Bible make decisions that are really not the thing to do and God still pursues them, and even works through them!
 I find that a lot of people want to beat up on the choices we’ve made in the past instead moving into the “now what?” phase of things.
 I am not bitter about the people who rejected me during this time as I had very much been party to the same sort of rejection of others.
 This was a revelation of how uncompassionate I had been over the years of trying to prove myself as something.
 Please don’t misunderstand me here—I am not saying to go sin a whole bunch so that you can prove how much God loves you.
 Sin makes us miserable—that why God tells us not to do it.
 But He is so much more interested in hearts, as out of the heart comes behavior.
 And I deal with people who have already made the choice and need to figure out what to do now!
 Whether it’s a decision that was made for you or a decision you made, you are not without hope.

 This destruction of my image was the most freeing thing I had experienced in my whole life.
 I was finally able to walk forward because I realized I was loved, not because I was trying to find love.
 And God has used my sweet husband to show me love and companionship in ways I never expected.
 He’s a pretty cool dude.
 Some people ask me if it’s hard being married to a person who doesn’t connect spiritually with me.
 And yes, sometimes it is.
 But God has allowed me to know Him in this place, and that makes it beautiful.
 I know for a fact that the answer to your marriage is not to find a different person, though.
-I giggle when people think I have a perfect marriage and we never struggle.
+I really wonder when people think I have a perfect marriage and we never struggle.
 All I can say is that I’m grateful for God’s grace in the whole thing, and I know that He holds tomorrow, so whatever happens then is in His hands.

 When God called me back into ministry, I laughed at Him and told Him that a chick married to an unbeliever isn’t supposed to do ministry.
 I had failed out, right?
 I knew He loved me, so that was amazing, and that seemed enough.
 But He was calling me to ministry because it was a new place of growth for me and because He wanted me to take this news of amazing Love to others who were in places where they felt broken, where they thought they had failed out.
 That doesn’t make me superior at all—it means that in my weakness, He can do amazing things.
 I am now privileged to be able to enter into people’s lives and hear their stories in ways that few others get to.
 And I get to tell them about this Jesus who calls them out of their darkness and says that His light will shine all through the cracks of their brokenness.
 I get to remind people of hope in Jesus, the one who binds up wounds and restores souls.